Ferrari gives GT bestseller a makeover with new Portofino M

 “We’re planning another launch before the end of the year and the remaining (seven) in the next two years.
 Despite some delays that occurred to our product development because of the closing down of the factories we’re maintaining the plan as originally presented,” Galliera said.

-The carmaker, controlled by Exor EXOR.MI, the holding company of Italy's Agnelli family, has also pledged that 60% of its cars sold by 2022 would be hybrid.
+The carmaker, controlled by Exor, the holding company of Italy’s Agnelli family, has also pledged that 60% of its cars sold by 2022 would be hybrid.

 A full-electric model, however, is not expected until after 2025, as the battery technology requires more development and the group needs to prepare customers more used to roaring engines than a quiet drive.